DeutscheBahnAG/components/packages/react-icons/README.md

 ## Sizing

 The icons are already exported in the correct size they should be used with.
-The sizes are optimized to be interoperable with other DBX components (e.g. icons in buttons) and should not be altered.
+The sizes are optimized to be interoperable with other DB components (e.g. icons in buttons) and should not be altered.

 ## Setting the icon color